lucianocastr/manualesS/_manuales/en/cuora-neo/configuracion.md

 To do this, use the arrows or activate the text field.

 {: .item-step .mdl-cell--12-col}
-To adjust the **Printer tone** slide the cursor to the right.
-Press <i class="systel-tecla-9"></i> to check the operation has been done.
+Activate **Auto Rewind** when printing labels

 {: .item-step .mdl-cell--12-col}
-The last box **Restore the printing setting values ** allows you to delete the modifications made and go back to the original settings.
+Activate **Compressed Mode** to reduce the space between lines

 {: .item-step .mdl-cell--12-col}
+In the **Wait between labels** field, indicate the waiting time between one print and another.

+{: .item-step .mdl-cell--12-col}
+Allows printing QR code

+{: .item-step .mdl-cell--12-col}
+Allows printing to be rotated

+{: .item-step .mdl-cell--12-col}
+Allows you to select the type of QR code
 Press Save.

 ##### Networks